matthijsgroen/fp-experiments/posts/2-first-parser.md

 function signature.

 This last one would seem trivial, but it is not.
-The reason is that we want to combine parser (hence: Parser Combinators).
+The reason is that we want to combine the parser (hence: Parser Combinators).
 To combine parsers, they should all follow the same pattern.
 Data string in, and Result and Remaining out, or an Error with details.

 # Currying